There is substantial under-reporting behavior that is consistent for a single geo. For nhsn

-There is substantial under-reporting behavior that is fairly consistent for a single geo.
-We can probably improve our forecasts by including revision behavior.
-Further, flu and covid revision behavior is fairly strongly correlated; it is reported through the same channels by the same people, so this makes sense.
+has covid corrections that flu doesn’t), and a list of the states with highest relative correction contains a similar set of states.
+We haven’t checked the exact correlation between flu and covid, but this is likely high; it is reported through the same channels by the same people.
 We should look into the extra columns to see if it provides useful information for handling revision behavior.

 First we get the archive and remove the data older than the first version so as not to clog up the revision behavior, and display the overall revision summary1.